catvw/ece251-computer/REPORT.md

 The goal for this computer was to implement it in mostly gate-level Verilog.
 A few tricks to get this working properly merit some mention.

-## Branches
+## Near-Branches
-Branch calculations are done with an eight-bit adder only, using all three
+Near-branch calculations are done with an eight-bit adder only, using all three
 inputs: one numeric input each for the program counter and the branch jump quantity, and one carry input used instead for a conditional one-byte advance.
 Since instructions are only one byte long, this is possible and saves some